 The peanut brownies are soft when I take them out of the oven!
 Is this right?

 Yes!
 They will set further on cooling, but you want them to have a lovely, soft, chewy texture.
-If you like a very crunchy cookie you can bake them a further 5 minutes.
+If you like a very crunchy cookie you can bake them an extra 5 minutes.

 Can I make peanut brownies gluten-free?